Skip to content

 Does Pennsylvania have a lot of lead pipes?

-According to the EPA, Pennsylvania has roughly 689,000 lead service lines, among the most of any state.
-Utilities including Pittsburgh Water and Aqua Pennsylvania are running large replacement programs, but homes with older service lines may benefit from a lead-certified filter in the meantime.
+Yes, and it's worth knowing if your home is older.
+According to the EPA, Pennsylvania has roughly 689,000 lead service lines - the pipe connecting a home to the main - among the most of any state.
+Utilities including Pittsburgh Water and Aqua Pennsylvania are running large replacement programs, but until your line is confirmed safe or replaced, a lead-certified filter is a reasonable stopgap for a home with older plumbing.

 What are Pennsylvania's PFAS limits?

-According to Pennsylvania DEP, the state set maximum contaminant levels of 14 ppt for PFOA and 18 ppt for PFOS in 2023.
-The EPA later finalized stricter federal limits of 4 ppt for both compounds in 2024.
+Pennsylvania set its own limits before the federal ones landed, which is why you may see two numbers.
+According to Pennsylvania DEP, the state set maximum levels of 14 ppt (parts per trillion, a measure of very small concentrations) for PFOA and 18 ppt for PFOS in 2023.
+The EPA later finalized stricter federal limits of 4 ppt for both compounds in 2024, so the tighter federal number is what now governs.

 Is Pennsylvania tap water safe to drink?